 Directors are elected by plurality vote and there is no cumulative voting.
 Accordingly, the director nominees receiving the highest vote totals of the eligible shares of our common stock that are present, in person or by proxy, and entitled to vote at the Annual Meeting will be elected as our directors.
-The approval of the advisory resolution on executive compensation, the approval of the amendment and restatement of the Processa Pharmaceuticals, Inc. 2019 Omnibus Incentive Plan and the ratification of the appointment of BD & Company, Inc. require the affirmative vote of the majority of the votes present, in person or by proxy, and entitled to vote at the Annual Meeting.
+The approval of the amendment and restatement to our 2019 Omnibus Incentive Plan to increase the number of authorized shares of common stock from 300,000 shares to 800,000 shares, the ratification of the appointment of BD & Company, Inc., and the advisory resolution on executive compensation require the affirmative vote of the majority of the votes present, in person or by proxy, and entitled to vote at the Annual Meeting.